bendapootie/Mousey/README.md

 # Mousey
-Program to translate Xbox controller input to keyboard/mouse input (Windows)
+Program to translate Xbox controller input to keyboard/mouse input
+- Currently only compiles for Win 32